jguadagno/jguadagno.github.io/_posts/2020-08-22-securing-azure-containers-and-blobs-with-managed-identities.md

 ### Local Development

-Your setup may vary depending on the IDE you are usually, Visual Studio, Jetbrains Rider, IntelliJ, Visual Studio Code, etc.  I'm going to show you how to setup your *Environment* variables to use the `DefaultAzureCredentials`.
+Your setup may vary depending on the IDE you are using, Visual Studio, Jetbrains Rider, IntelliJ, Visual Studio Code, etc.  I'm going to show you how to set up your *Environment* variables to use the `DefaultAzureCredentials`.
 For this, you will need the Application (Client) ID, Directory (Tenant) ID, and Client Secret (password).

 #### Windows